V3D4NTH/sussysys/writeup.md

 11)touch <filename>- Creates the file

 12)htop, top, bpytop – display all the processes that are being run.
-Give various information on each process like space taken up, PID etc.
+Give various information on each process like space taken up, PID etc

 13)chmod- allows you to change the mode/permission.
 Many flags under it that I don’t know of.
-Only ones I know are +x, +r, +w.
+Only ones I know are +x, +r, +w

 14) |- Allows you to pipe different commands together